 See the Records Tab on this website toward the bottom of the page for further detail of the definition of these services in the Amendment One Subsidy Agreement section *1.1.23 Use of District Payments.
 The balance of the levy after the subsidy payment to PeaceHealth is applied to the operations of the San Juan County Public Hospital District #1.

-Next Regularly Scheduled Board Meeting is 09/21/16 at 5:00 p.m. at the Legislative Hearing Room located at 55 Second Street.
+February's Regularly Scheduled Board Meeting is Feb.
+28, 2018, 5:00 p.m., at the Legislative Hearing room, 55 Second Street.

 Long Term Care Options Task Force: